mayerwin/bontact/readme.txt

 Solutions in this market are fragmented and don’t fully address the breadth of communication options.
 Bontact is the only solution that offers a multi-channel, online communication platform that allows you to manage your interactions easily and intelligently.

 = What is Callback? =
 Bontact allows users to call your representatives directly through your site for free, no matter where they are in the world.
-Every Callback results in two calls – one to the web visitor and another one to you.
+Every callback results in two calls – one to the web visitor and another one to you.
 We use normal PSTN Lines (NOT VoIP) to maintain a high quality of voice call and fast connection.

 = What happens if all my incoming lines are busy? = Customers will hear a message that informs them that you are unavailable to take their call.
 Their details will be logged in your dashboard and you can get back to them when you can.

 = Why is your callback feature a better option than a toll free number? = Toll free numbers are more costly and require a hardware setup.
 This isn’t ideal for smaller companies.
-Callback hassle-free and cost-effective solution for both you and your visitors.
+Callback is a hassle-free and cost-effective solution for both you and your visitors.

 == Screenshots ==